Mercer-Robotics-Club/High_Accuracy_GPS/Hardware/Hardware.md

 We did not do any testing on whether these batteries we best for our application as these were already included in the Rover setup when given to us.
 They worked right from powering on and we decided not to do any more research/changes on the battery.

-## Rover Wiring
-In terms of wiring on the rover, I have included a graphic showing the different components of the rover wired together below. (!!! include wiring setup for the low accuracy testing and high accuracy testing --Real pictures and diagrams for both!!!!)

 ## Pixhawk Microcontroller
 ### 3DR Pixhawk 1 Flight Controller (Discontinued)